elastic/elasticsearch/README.md

   2014` doesn't seem to create a valid keypair for ssh.
 FWIW, `OpenSSL 1.0.1c 10 May 2012` on Ubuntu 12.04 LTS is known to work.

+You should follow [this guide](http://azure.microsoft.com/en-us/documentation/articles/linux-use-ssh-key/) to learn how to create or use existing SSH keys.
+If you have already did it, you can skip the following.

-Here is a description on how to generate this using `openssl`:
+Here is a description on how to generate SSH keys using `openssl`:

 ```sh
 # You may want to use another dir than /tmp